 - We need to continue to de-carbonize challenging industry sectors like steel, pharmaceuticals, chemicals, or our transportation systems if we wish to achieve any positive outlook of curbing carbon emissions and moving onto a pathway towards a zero-carbon future.

-Innovation and showing progression give market confidence and encouragement that the innovation story is designed to take decisions through this innovation adoption approach.
+Innovation and showing progression give market confidence and encouragement that the innovation story is designed to adopt this innovation adoption approach.

 Everything we are looking at in energy solutions faces a scalability challenge.

-It will be the ability to harness the existing with the new, and this is the role of innovation to deliver the changes by being the bridge and being the catalyst of change with new technology and innovative solutions.
+It will be the ability to harness the existing with the new.
+This is the role of innovation to deliver the changes by being the bridge and being the catalyst of change with new technology and innovative solutions.

 Innovation adoption in the technology lifecycle for Energy Translation